 ‘The secret to having it all is knowing you already do.’

 One of the most profound observations made about becoming an adult is the realisation that nobody really knows what they’re doing.

-But the real success in being an adult is knowing and appreciating that you already have all that you need, whether that be a loving partner, a child that adores you, a degree you worked so hard to get, a house that you scrimped to save a deposit for, your fav chocolate bar in the fridge or simply friends/family that think you’re a pretty great human.
+But the real success in being an adult is knowing and appreciating that you already have all that you need.
+Whether that be a loving partner, a child that adores you, a degree you worked so hard to get, a house that you scrimped to save a deposit for, your fav chocolate bar in the fridge or simply friends and family that think you’re a pretty great human.

 That doesn’t mean you can’t always strive to be a better person, but the secret is to know what truly matters.
 Cue the below tips to making adulthood all that it should be.